Trip Date: July 5, 1999

 Area: Glacier Peak Wilderness

 Starting & Ending Point: Indian Creek / Mt.
-David Trailhead (White River Road)
+David Trailhead at end of White River Road (Elev.
+2300 feet)

-Way Points: White River log & Indian Creek & Airplane Lake (trail hike & off-trail hike & bushwhack & snow climb)
+Way Points: White River log crossing & Indian Creek Bridge & Airplane Lake (trail hike & off-trail hike & bushwhack & snow climb)

 Summit: Mt.
-Saul (ascent & descent via East Slope—East Face)
+Saul (snow climb & rock scramble via East Slope—East Face)

 Approximate Stats: 12 miles traveled; 5000 feet gained & lost; 7.3 hours up; 4.4 hours down.